 2. Eat more mushrooms

 - White button mushrooms (Agaricus bisporous) are a potential breast cancer chemopreventive agent, as they suppress estrogen biosynthesis through the enzyme aromatase (dropping this enzyme by more than 60%)

-- Positive Effects have been seen after eating as little as 100g or 5 mushrooms daily
+- Positive effects have been seen after eating as little as 100 g or five mushrooms daily

 3. Limit eggs and chicken

 - While eggs are a readily available source of protein, researchers have found that the high levels of dioxins, a potent xenoestrogen found in egg may increase cancer risk